gauravmehla/tictacturing/README.md

 ![Imgur](http://i.imgur.com/pYqIFuL.jpg)

+# Introduction
+A TicTacToe game using ReactJS.

+## Technologies Used

+- ReactJS
+- Webpack
+- GraphQL

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>